moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## FETCH {#message-fetch}

 A subscriber issues a FETCH to a publisher to request a range of already published objects within a track.
-The publisher responding to a FETCH is responsible for retrieving all available Objects, and if there are gaps between Objects, it indicates these Objects are not available.
-As a result a fetch does not omit objects due to congestion.
+The publisher responding to a FETCH is responsible for retrieving all available Objects.
+If there are gaps between Objects, the publisher omits them from the fetch response.
+All omitted objects have status Object Not Available.

 A publisher responds to a FETCH request with either a FETCH_OK or a FETCH_ERROR message.
 If it responds with FETCH_OK, the publisher creates a new unidirectional